-Clause 4.2.6(h) of the proposed WEM procedure details the debt risk premium, DRP, which is a margin above the risk free rate reflecting the risk in provision of debt finance.
-The ERA will estimate this margin as the difference between the observed annualised yields of Australian corporate bonds which have a BBB (or equivalent) credit rating from Standard and Poor's and the nominal risk free rate.
+Clause 4.2.6(h) of the WEM procedure details the debt risk premium, DRP, which is a margin above the risk free rate reflecting the risk in provision of debt finance.

+For the updated WEM procedure, the ERA continues to require using the risk premium approach of the previous WEM procedure.

+The ERA will estimate this margin as the difference between the observed annualised yields of Australian corporate bonds, which have a BBB (or equivalent) credit rating from Standard and Poor's, and the nominal risk free rate.
 The ERA must determine the method for estimating the DRP which, in the opinion of the ERA, is consistent with current accepted Australian regulatory practice.